hot-n-code/hot-n-code.github.io/index.md

 ## Project Goals
 To produce a successful application that allows users to track and visualize their greenhouse gas emissions from transportation and persuade the community to reduce their carbon footprints by opting for eco-friendly alternatives.

+## Development History
+### Milestone 1
+The goal for this milestone is to create mockup designs for the pages we want to implement for the web application.
+We also tried to recreate our designs in code to create a functional mockup.